apache/celix/libs/utils/docs/thpool/FAQ.md

 ### Why do you use sleep() after calling thpool_destroy()?
 This is needed only in the tests.
-The reason is that if you call thpool_destroy and then exit immedietely, maybe the program will exit before all the threads had the time to deallocate.
+The reason is that if you call thpool_destroy and then exit immediately, maybe the program will exit before all the threads had the time to deallocate.
 In that way it is impossible to check for memory leaks.

-In production you don't have to worry about this since if you call exit, immedietely after you destroyied the pool, the threads will be freed anyway by the OS.
-If you eitherway destroy the pool in the middle of your program it doesn't matter again since the program will not exit immediately and thus threads will have more than enough time to terminate.
+In production you don't have to worry about this since if you call exit, immediately after you destroyed the pool, the threads will be freed anyway by the OS.
+If you either way destroy the pool in the middle of your program it doesn't matter again since the program will not exit immediately and thus threads will have more than enough time to terminate.